 How do you distinguish between resource candidates who, on paper, appear to be equally qualified to help resolve your dilemmas?
 One way is to earmark consultants who have gone the extra mile in their professional lives under the assumption they might similarly stretch the extra mile for you.

-Is the consultant under consideration, professionally licensed or associated with a professional association or industry group?
-Does he freely supply references to satisfied clients and professional associates?
 Consultants commanding extra credentials deserve to be elevated to the top of your candidate list as they've shown their desire to achieve real results for themselves.
 That same spirit to achieve probably translates to their commitment to their clients as well.

 5) Allow your resource enough space to operate.